The Top 5 Movies Set in AlaskaBack To Blog

-The “Last Frontier” of Alaska has captivated humanity’s imagination for centuries.
-From the Spanish attempts to settle the land in the 18th century, to the wild gold rush era of the late 19th century, people have seemingly always tried to capitalize on Alaska’s riches.
+Alaska has captivated humanity’s imagination for centuries.
+From the Indigenous peoples that first settled in the Alaska region to Gold Rush era of the late 19th century, people have seemingly always had an attraction for Alaska.

 5. The Edge (1996)

 Sometimes action movies don’t have to be all guns and explosions.
 In this classic survival film starring Sir Anthony Hopkins as a rich billionaire and Alec Baldwin as a younger photographer, two men find themselves stranded in the remote Alaska wilderness after their plane crashes into a lake.
-As if the presence of man-eating bears isn’t enough, the two men suspect each other of sleeping with the same woman.
+As if the presence of man-eating bears isn’t enough, the two men suspect each other of being in love with the same woman.
 There could be worse places for a photographer to be stranded, though.
-Alaska’s Denali National Park provides a world class setting for capturing the beauty of the immense landscape and unique wildlife.
+Though not filmed in Alaska, the movie captures the world-class setting of Alaska’s Denali National Park and Preserve, capturing the beauty of the immense landscape and unique wildlife.

 4. Mystery, Alaska (1999)